canonical/launchpad-manual/docs/user/reference/launchpad-and-community/feedback-on-launchpad.rst

 Chat with us
 ~~~~~~~~~~~~

-If you want to discuss your suggestion with a member of the Launchpad team, visit us in #launchpad on irc.libera.chat.
+If you want to discuss your suggestion with a member of the Launchpad team, visit us on `Matrix <https://matrix.to/#/#launchpad:ubuntu.com>`_.
 You can also join us on the `Launchpad users team mailing list <https://launchpad.net/~launchpad-users>`_.

 Email us
 ~~~~~~~~